SFoxGit/Team_Profile_Generator/README.md

 ---
 ### Must include:

 The application must include Employee, Manager, Engineer, and Intern classes.
-The tests for these classes (in the _tests_ directory) must ALL pass.
+The tests for these classes (in the tests directory) must ALL pass.

 ---
-## Progress

----
 ## Contributing

+Please contact me if you'd like to contribute

 ---
 ## Credits

+SBoudrias - Inquirer.js

+@fbjest - Jestjs

+Anthony Cooper (Instructor) & Maxwell Allee (TA) - for starter code!